GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 If you are the owner of a dataset (e.g. de-identified electronic health records data), setting up projects 1 and 2 enables data hosting.
-If you want to provide shared a cloud environment for a group of people to run analysis, projects 1 and 3 are needed.
+If you want to provide and share a cloud environment for a group of people to run analysis, projects 1 and 3 are needed.
 If you want to both host the data and provide an analysis environment, then all three projects are needed.

 The project setup is based on the Google Cloud Healthcare Deployment Manager Templates.
-Please see its [documentation](../../compliance/deploy/README.md) for more background information.
+Please see its [documentation](../../deploy/README.md) for more background information.

 ## Command-line Environment Setup